- Originally created to reduce nausea and vomiting in patients after chemotherapy, radiation or other serious surgeries

-- Generic name is Ondansetron, first approved by the FDA in 1991.
+- Generic name is Ondansetron, first approved by the Food and Drug Administration in 1991

-- 30% increased risk of birth defects and a doubled risk of heart defects in infants.
+- 30 percent increased risk of birth defects and a doubled risk of heart defects in infants

-- September 2011, FDA announced that a 32 mg dose of Zofran can change the electrical chemistry of the heart and cause fatal heart rhythms.
+- In September 2011, the FDA announced that a 32 mg dose of Zofran can change the electrical chemistry of the heart and cause fatal heart rhythms.